-Each recipe has a brief summary and a link to the recipe.
-Some of the links will take to pages on this website and with others will take you off to other blogs.
+Each recipe has a summary and a link to the recipe.
+Some of the links will take you to pages on this website, and others will take you off to other blogs.

 So be sure to bookmark this ultimate page of Soups With Potatoes so you can come back and try more of these delicious recipes.

 Stove Top Recipes